Government announces special rate for Dominicans on flights from New York and New Jersey

-The Government announced on Tuesday that flights from the states of New York and New Jersey to the Dominican Republic will cost a maximum of US $ 500, with taxes included during the Christmas season.
+The government announced Tuesday that flights from the states of New York and New Jersey to the Dominican Republic will cost a maximum of US $ 500, with taxes included during the Christmas season.

 It is an agreement with several airlines to facilitate the entry of the diaspora to their land between on December 21 and January 11, 2022.

-The announcement was made by President Luis Abinader together with the country’s Tourism and Aviation authorities during a press conference at the Government House.
+The announcement was made by the president Luis Abinader together with the authorities of sightseeing and aviation of the country during a press conference at the house of government.

 In total there will be at least 22 flights from the lines Sky Cana Y Eastern Airlines they will be flying from John F. Kennedy and Newark airports in New York and New Jersey to Santo Domingo and Santiago.